D A D B L O G S

 The solution to this would be limiting the hours kids spend in front of TV.
 Yes, this sounds very difficult.
 I, for one have to discipline myself in monitoring that my boys can only spend an hour a day on TV.

 So what do experts say on diverting your kids' attention away from TV?
 They say, give kids individual tasks that are interesting to them.
 These tasks must not include playing video games or doing things in the computer.
 Physical and mental activities that make them sweat and think are most likely to keep their brain cells healthy and working up to speed.
-Try biking, gardening, reading, math and outdoor sports amon
+Try biking, gardening, reading, math and outdoor sports among others.

 Do you remember the time when as a kid you would cry when mom takes you for a dental check up?